wqking/metapp/doc/metaclass.md

 ```c++
 void callback(metapp::MetaClass & mc);
 ```
 The MetaClass instance under constructing is passed as the parameter.
+The callback should register all meta data to `mc`.

+## MetaClass member functions for registration meta data

 #### registerConstructor